will-thompson-k/deeplearning-nlp-models/README.md

 <ins>Current models</ins>: word2vec, transformer, gpt.

 This is a compact tutorial for those interested in getting into the weeds the latest nlp model architectures.
-Other repos I found too sprawling to follow.
+Other repos I found too sprawling to follow.(Note: Most of these models are not trained to completion.
+This is meant to provide a framework for understanding the mechanics of these models).

 ## Contents